RedTurtle/pas.plugins.proxy/README.rst

 Other rules:

-* You can only delegate for existings usernames
+* You can only delegate existings users
 * Cannot cross-delegate (a user can't be both delegator and delegate of another)
 * A delegator can proxy his roles as many times as he need